 1. Admit You Have a Problem

 It takes much courage to admit you have a computer addiction.
-It's also the first step towards solving the problem.
+While this is the hardest step, it's also the first step towards solving the problem.
 By verbalizing you have a problem, you bring clarity to your mind because you are being honest.
 This honesty can help you realize how unhealthy your Internet behaviors were.

 2. Find an Accountability Partner